bowiejaffin/Screen-Time-and-its-Effects-on-Students/README.md

 ## Project Overview

-This project analyzes how screen time could impact sleep patterns and health outcomes using a real-world survey dataset along with a simulated survey dataset.
+This project analyzes how screen time varies across age groups and its impact on sleep patterns and health outcomes using a real-world survey dataset along with a simulated survey dataset.
 With simulated data, we can see the clean application of theory or trends found in other data, while a real-world survey provides a glimpse of the messy reality we live in.
 Together, these datasets help us explore:
 ___How does screen time vary across age groups, and to what extent is it associated with changes in sleep patterns and reported health impacts?___

 Answering this question using the datasets can help us better understand or think about: